-Employment subsidies represent payments made by the government to employers who hire eligible job seekers including mature age, disabled, indigenous, youth, parents, and long-term unemployed job seekers etc. This information is sourced from data provided to the ABS from the Department of Finance to compile estimates for the publication Government Finance Statistics, Australia (ABS cat. no. 5512.0).
-If data for current year employment subsidies estimate are not available at the time of publication, the average rate of change in employment subsidies estimates across the past two years is used to derive an annual estimate for the most recent year.
+Employment subsidies represent payments made by the government to employers who hire eligible job seekers including mature age, disabled, indigenous, youth, parents, long-term unemployed job seekers, etc. This information is sourced from data provided to the ABS by the Department of Finance to compile estimates for the publication Government Finance Statistics, Australia (ABS cat. no. 5512.0).
+If data for the current year employment subsidies estimate is not available at the time of publication of the Australian Labour Account, annual data for the current year are modelled based on previous years movements.